 A start date is the date on which someone begins working for your company as an employee.
 It is the first day when they begin to fulfill their contractual obligation, including onboarding, training, and assigned tasks.

 The start date is also the first day an employee is added to the payroll.
-Put another way, they aren’t paid for any activity that precedes this date—such as interviewing or meeting the team—unless you’ve arranged to do so.
+They aren’t paid for any activity that precedes this date—such as interviewing or meeting the team—unless you’ve arranged to do so.

-The start date is commonly mistaken with other milestones in a new hire’s recruitment journey.
+An employee start date is commonly mistaken for other milestones in a new hire’s recruitment journey.
 Read about the differences between the start date and other key dates below.

-The hire date is the date on which the candidate becomes contractually bound to work with your company—usually once they have signed official paperwork, such as the W-3 and I-9 forms.
+The hire date is the date on which the candidate becomes contractually bound to work with your company.
+It’s usually the day that they sign official paperwork, such as the W-3 and I-9 forms.
 The start date—however—is when they begin working and getting paid.